MakeSchool-Tutorials/web-7-react-redux-tetris-app/P17-Moving-Blocks/content.md

 1. Building a timer system
 1. Implementing Game Over and Restart

-Let's make sure we can move the blocks left and right.
-Down is going to involve a bit more complexity, so we'll do that in the next chapter.
-Now that we have our `canMoveTo` function, this will be a _lot_ easier!
+Make sure you can move the blocks left and right.
+Down is going to involve a bit more complexity, so you'll do that in the next chapter.
+Now that you have your `canMoveTo` function, this will be a _lot_ easier!

 # Left button